reymon359/gatsby-personal-site/README.md

 </p>

 <!-- Long description -->
-Built from the [Gatsby's default starter](https://github.com/gatsbyjs/gatsby-starter-default) more description
+This site is meant to be a place to add and share my works about the things I learn and what I'm interested in.
+It was built from the [Gatsby's default starter](https://github.com/gatsbyjs/gatsby-starter-default)

 <!-- Technologies -->
 ## Built With these Technologies